Iowa-class battleship: Propulsion

-The powerplant of the Iowas consists of eight Babcock & Wilcox boilers and four sets of double reduction cross-compound geared turbines, with each turbine set driving a single shaft.
+The powerplant of the Iowas consists of eight Babcock & Wilcox boilers and four sets of double reduction, double helical, locked train, cross-compound geared turbines, with each turbine set driving a single shaft.
 Specifically, the geared turbines on Iowa and Missouri were provided by General Electric, while the equivalent machinery on New Jersey and Wisconsin was provided by Westinghouse.
-The plant produced 212000 shp and propelled the ship up to a maximum speed of 32.5 kn at full load displacement and 33 kn at normal displacement.
+The plant produced 212000 shp and propelled the ship up to a published maximum speed of 32.5 kn at full load displacement and 33 kn at normal displacement.
 (Note: The empirical formula permitted a theoretical maximum speed of 34.9 kn.
 However, the actual maximum speed of the Iowa-class battleships was never verified during World War II as the ships never ran a measured mile at full power; 31 kn was considered the operating speed when bottom fouling and sea state were taken into account.
-During 1985 sea trials, Iowa achieved 31.0 kn at 186260 shp and nearly full load displacement of 55960 LT.
+During her 1985 sea trials, Iowa achieved 31 knots at 186260 shp and nearly full load displacement of 55960 LT.
+During Iowas 1987 Atlantic crossing a full-power, speed run of 36.7 kn was achieved.
 When lightly loaded, New Jersey achieved 35.2 kn in shallow waters during machinery trials in 1968.)
 The ships carried 8841 LT of fuel oil which gave a range of 15900 nmi at 17 kn.
 Two semi-balanced rudders gave the ships a tactical turning diameter of 814 yard at 30 kn and 760 yard at 20 kn.